sebastian-venegas/sebastian-venegas.github.io/_pages/about.md

 title: "Sebastian Venegas — Category Theorist and Mathematical Philosopher"
 author_profile: true
 permalink: /
+published: false
 ---

-I am **Sebastian Venegas**, a second-semester student of pure mathematics at the University of Costa Rica, specializing in **Category Theory** and its intersections with homological algebra, homotopy type theory, and the philosophical foundations of mathematics.
+I am **Sebastian Venegas**, a undeegraduate student of pure mathematics at the University of Costa Rica, specializing in **Category Theory** and its intersections with homological algebra, homotopy type theory, and the philosophical foundations of mathematics.
 My research and academic work focus on bridging the rigor of abstract mathematics with its conceptual, logical, and philosophical implications.
 I am also interested in exploring **computational**, **physical** and **philosophical** applications of higher category theory.